Examine data in your presentation

 Tip 7: Know the nuances of your Dataset

 How is the data collected?
 Is it weighted?
 What attributes are available?
 Are there any unexpected or unusual results that you might see when visualizing the data?
-To answer these questions, start with IHS Polk datasets: FAQ or Nielsen Scarborough FAQs.
+To answer these questions, start with Using IHS Polk datasets: FAQs or Nielsen Scarborough FAQs.
 If you don't find answers there, refer to the dataset provider's website or your dataset provider customer representative.

 © 2016, Rhiza, Inc. All rights reserved.
 Last updated June 01, 2016 09:17:57 AM.